ItamarRocha/Coding-Interviews/README.md

 ### Other Resources

 I'm currently subscribed to the [The Daily Byte](https://thedailybyte.dev/), and I have been trying to keep up with it for the last few months.
-It is an excellent resource for practising for the interviews because you receive a different exercise every day about a subject (which changes every week).
+It is an excellent resource for practising for the interviews.
+You receive a different exercise every day about a subject (which changes every week).
 On leetcode, you can find almost all the exercises.
 I have a repository where I store my code there, and you can check it on this [link](https://github.com/ItamarRocha/DailyByte).

-### RoadMap
+### Roadmap

-To prepare for my interviews, I used algoexpert, where I did the crash courses and some of the available exercises.
+To prepare for my interviews, I read cracking the coding interview as an introduction to the topic.
+Then, I used algoexpert, where I did the crash courses and some of the available exercises.
 After training, I started using pramp (where I did approximately 30 interviews) and leetcode.
 Nowadays, I'm not studying as much as before, so I try to keep up with the Daily Byte and eventually do some exercises on leetcode.

 ## License